singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ======================

-If you first want to test singularity-hpc (shpc) with an LMOD installed in a container, a ``Dockerfile`` is provided.
-The assumption is that you have LMOD installed on your cluster or in the container.
-If not, you can find instructions `here <https://lmod.readthedocs.io/en/latest/030_installing.html>`_.
+If you first want to test singularity-hpc (shpc) with an LMOD installed in a container, a ``Dockerfile`` is provided for LMOD, and ``Dockerfile.tcl`` for tcl modules.
+The assumption is that you have a module system installed on your cluster or in the container.
+If not, you can find instructions `here <https://lmod.readthedocs.io/en/latest/030_installing.html>`_ for lmod, or `here _<https://modules.readthedocs.io/en/latest/INSTALL.html>`_ for tcl.

 .. code-block:: console